 In Ipanema there is live music in the restaurants Vinicius de Moraes and Barzim.
 Find out more essential ways to enjoy Ipanema that features a more extensive list of live music locations.

 Sample the Street Food Carts

 In Brazil people mingle in the streets.
 There’s no place like Rio to go outside and soak up the nature, beaches and parks right inside a city of 12 million people.

-In the evenings street cart owners come out in droves along the sidewalks to sell an array of specialities.
-Find them anywhere from outside a mall, cinema, station or dotted along the beachfronts between Flamengo to Recreio dos Bandeirantes (western Rio de Janeiro).
+In the evenings street cart owners come out in droves along the sidewalks to sell an array of specialties.
+Find them anywhere from outside a mall, cinema, station or dotted along the beachfront between Flamengo to Recreio dos Bandeirantes (western Rio de Janeiro).